0 2 3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Vinyl Soundtrack recording details 2013

-Running length: 1:11
+Running length 1:11

 Written By: Mike Peters

-Musicians
+Musicians & Credits

-Mike Peters – Lead vocals, punk rock guitar
+Mike Peters – Lead Vocals, Punk Rock Guitar

 Phil Daniels – Vocals

-James Stevenson – Bass and electric guitar
+James Stevenson – Bass & Electric Guitar

 Steve “Smiley” Barnard – Drums

-Craig Adams – Bass guitar
+Craig Adams – Bass Guitar

-Recorded at Aerial Studios, Wrexham, Wales and Beth Chapel Studios, Wales by Mark Warden, Martin Wilding & Mark Joy
+Recorded by Mark Warden, Martin Wilding & Mark Joy

-Produced by Mike Peters.
-Music Supervisor Steve Allan Jones.
+Music Supervisor Steve Allan Jones

 Mixed by Andrea Wright at Aerial Studios, Wrexham, Wales

-Mastered by Kai Blankenberg at Skyline Tonfabrik.
+Mastered by Kai Blankenberg at Skyline Tonfabrik

-Album appearance and discography for studio version
+Album appearances & discography of studio version

-2013 – The Alarm – Vinyl Free Rock and Roll – Twenty First Century Recording Company, catalogue number 21C062 (CD).
-2013 original recording.
+(v) 15th March 2013 : The Alarm – Vinyl Free Rock and Roll

-Officially released live recordings – Audio
+Officially released live recordings ~ Audio

 29th August 2004.
 Record at NEWI Lecture Theatre Stage, Wrexham, Wales

-Released on CD in 2004 Mike Peters – Alarmstock II Set 5 Yesterday As IF It Was Today, no catalogue number.
+Released on CD in 2004 Mike Peters Alarmstock II Set 5 Yesterday As If It Was Today, no catalogue number

 I’m really messed up here